kongehund/osu-mapping-hotkeys/README.md

 # Mute Slider Ends:

-B / N / Shift+N - Different ways to add a 5% volume green line on current position (B is recommended, but won't work on 1/12 and 1/16)
+B / N / Shift+N - Different ways to add a 5% volume green line on current position (B is recommended, but may be buggy on 1/12 and 1/16)

+# Copy a Slider Including it's SV:

+SHIFT+C - When you have a slider selected, press this to copy both the slider and the SV

+SHIFT+V - Paste the slider and add a green line on this position to include the SV

+You can also use these just to copy a green line without copying a slider.
+These won't work for multiple green lines at once.

 # Easy Slider Design: